The Thomas Crown Affair (1999 film): Plot

 The following day, the police stake out the museum, waiting to arrest Crown.
 Banning learns from McCann that the fake Monet was painted by Anna; the imprisoned forger Knutzhorn is her father, a former business partner of Crown, who became her guardian.
 Crown arrives and advertises his position in the lobby.
-The police soon realize that Crown expected Banning to turn him in and that he has set up another plot.
-Before the police can apprehend him, Crown quickly blends into the crowd, aided by lookalikes in bowler hats à la Magritte's The Son of Man.
+The police realize that Crown expected Banning to turn him in and that he has set up another plot.
+Before the police can apprehend him, Crown blends into the crowd, aided by lookalikes in bowler hats à la Magritte's The Son of Man.
 Evading the officers, Crown releases smoke bombs and pulls a fire alarm, setting off the museum's fire sprinklers.
 His donated Pissarro, hanging in the Monet's place, is washed clean by the sprinklers to reveal the real Monet.

 Crown's game is made clear: upon stealing the Monet, Crown had Anna forge the Pissarro over it and "returned" it to the museum.
-However, Crown has now vanished with another painting--one that Banning had told him she would have selected over the Monet.
+However, Crown has now vanished with another painting—one that Banning had told him she would have selected over the Monet.
 With the Monet recovered, Banning considers her role in the case concluded; the second missing painting is not covered by her employer.
 McCann briefly stops Banning to press her for anything she might know, but admits he has since stopped caring whether or not they catch Crown and bids her farewell.
 Banning then races to meet Crown at the rendezvous, but finds only a bowler-hatted courier who delivers to her the newly-stolen painting.
 Devastated, Banning has the painting sent to McCann and boards a flight back to London.
 In her seat after takeoff, she begins to cry when a hand from the row behind extends to her a handkerchief and offers her comfort.
-Recognizing the passenger's thinly-disguised voice, she turns to find Crown sitting behind her, and the two are passionately reunited.
+Recognizing the passenger's thinly disguised voice, she turns to find Crown sitting behind her, and the two are reunited.